Axel Grandjean

 That same year he took on a study trip to Germany and Paris.
 After his return he worked as a music teacher and now as a conductor.
-In 1899-1918 he was at the Danish Royal Theater.
+In 1899-1918 he was at the Danish Royal Theatre.
 He directed the music for some plays and ballets.
 In parallel with this work he composed some operas.
 He also composed many songs and piano arrangements, including a 3 volume work of a variety of songs from the 19th century Vaudeville.
 In 1917 he became a Knight of the Dannebrog and in 1919 he published his memoirs.